rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 The `page()` function in Typst has a parameter for adding content to the header as well.
 Conveniently named `header`, it follows the same syntax as `footer`, making it straightforward to add content in the header as well.

-#### Cover page + title, logo, and flag
+## Add content to the front of the report

 Often, when we make reports, we add a cover page.
 For the childhood vaccination reports, however, the client just wanted their logo at the top of the first page.
 Let’s discuss how to add that.
-In the process we’ll also add in the report title, which you may have noticed is no longer on the report since we created our custom template.
+In the process we’ll also add in the report title, which you may recall, is no longer on the report since we created our custom template.

 To add the logo, we use the `image()` function.
 Adding `image("logo.png", width: 4in)` at the bottom of the `page()` function adds the logo to the top of the first page of the report.
 Here is the updated `typst-template.typ` file: